 Some molecular markers and materials are publicly available.
-However, a large investment is necessary to obtain, for example, high quality SSR markers and consequently markers and other methods and materials may be covered by intellectual property rights.
-UPOV has developed guidance for the use of products or methodologies which are the subject of intellectual property rights (see document TGP/7/1 Annex 3, GN 14) and this guidance should be followed for the purposes of these guidelines.
+However, a large investment is likely to be necessary to obtain, for example, high quality SSR markers and consequently markers and other methods and materials may be covered by intellectual property rights.
+UPOV has developed guidance for the use of products or methodologies which are the subject of intellectual property rights and this guidance should be followed for the purposes of these guidelines.
 It is recommended that matters concerning intellectual property rights should be addressed at the start of any developmental work.